StructuredLabs/preswald/community_gallery/f1_hub/README.md

 - `lap_times_csv`: Lap times (driverId, milliseconds).
 - `drivers_csv`: Driver details (driverId, forename, surname).

-Datasets are not included here due to size but can be sourced from [Kaggle Formula 1 Datasets](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) or the [Ergast API](http://ergast.com/mrd/).

 ## What the App Does
 The `f1_hub.py` script creates an interactive Formula 1 dashboard:
 1. A slider selects from the top 15 circuits (by race count) from 2015–2024 (a commented-out selectbox is available as an alternative).